loomnetwork/loom-sdk-documentation/docs/ko/extdev-transfer-gateway.md

 Full source for all contracts can be found in the [Truffle DAppChain Example](https://github.com/loomnetwork/truffle-dappchain-example) repo.

-1. Download the `loom` binary, while you won't be spinning up your own DAppChain in this tutorial, you will be using some of the CLI commands built into the `loom` binary to interact with the Basechain testnet.
+1. Download the `loom` binary, while you won't be spinning up your own DAppChain in this tutorial, you will be using some of the CLI commands built into the `loom` binary to interact with the Loom testnet.

     ```bash
     curl https://raw.githubusercontent.com/loomnetwork/loom-sdk-documentation/master/scripts/get_loom.sh | sh